davesweb/bricklink-api/docs/transformers.md

 ### Arrays and custom array types

-For simple values that are a simple array of values, you may speicify the mapping as an array in the same way as the `datetime` mapping:
+For simple values that are a just an array of values, you may specify the mapping as an array in the same way as the `datetime` mapping:

 ```php